 Overall the Yamaha CR-400 is just a simple little stereo that will do its job well in a smaller space such as an office or a den.
 It’s easy to repair and has no unobtainable parts.
 It does have that flat / neutral Yamaha Natural Sound that some people really like and others really hate.
 The CR-400 was one of Yamaha’s first widely distributed receivers in the U.S. market.

-As a collector's item it's not that desirable mainly because of its lack of power and features.
-You can pick up a really nice one for about $100.
-A good working one for around $60.
+As a collector’s item it’s not that desirable mainly because of its lack of power and features.
+You can pick up a really nice one fairly cheaply.